dfrappart/dfrappart.github.io/_posts/2024-11-20-A_look_at_Hashicorp_Vault.markdown

 At this point, the server is neither initiated nor unsealed, as we saw on the previous section, so first, we will need to initialize it.
 This is something we can achieve with the `vault operator init` command, which documentation is available [here](https://developer.hashicorp.com/vault/docs/commands/operator/init).
 By default the seal type is **shamir**.
 For those who wonders what hide behind this name, there's a definition available on [wikipedia](https://en.wikipedia.org/wiki/Shamir's_secret_sharing).

+Remember, we said earlier that the unseal operation is how we get the root key that protect the encryption key.
+Once we have it, we can encrypt/decrypt data to the backend storage, if we don't have it, we cannot read/write on the storage, hence the Vault server is sealed.

 To summarize, shamir is a secret sharing algorithm, which relies on a quorum.
 The secret information is divided into parts that need to be assembled in a sufficiant number to rebuild the secrets.
 In our case, when we initialize the vault server with shamir seal, we will thus specify the number of shares with the argument `-key-shares`, and the number of share required to rebuild the root token with the argument `-key-threshold`.